Tax Preparation vs. Tax Planning

 For the purposes of the Affordable Care Act the size of an employer is determined by the number of employees.
 As such, employer-offered benefits, opportunities, and requirements are dependent upon your organization’s size and the applicable rules.
 For instance, if you have at least 50 full-time employees, including full-time equivalent employees, on average during the prior year, you are an ALE (Applicable Large Employer) for the current calendar year.

-If you hire seasonal or holiday workers, you should know how these employees are counted under the health care law:
+If you hire seasonal or holiday workers, here’s what you should know about how these employees are counted under the health care law:

 Seasonal worker.
 A seasonal worker is generally defined for this purpose as an employee who performs labor or services on a seasonal basis, generally for not more than four months (or 120 days).
 Retail workers employed exclusively during holiday seasons, for example, are seasonal workers.